Huegoxaga/notes/os/linux.md

   - `/etc/profile` - Variables set in this file are loaded whenever a bash login shell is entered.
 Use `export` command in each line for this file, `export JAVA_HOME="/path/to/java/home"`
     - Scripts in `etc/profile.d` are also responsible for changing the system environment
   - Dot files - are per-user shell specific configuration files, `export` commands are required on each line
+- A environment file stores env variables in a text file, each line defines variables as `Key=Value`
+  - run `export $(grep -v '^#' /path/to/environment/file | xargs -0)` to load variables into current shell

 #### PATH